dansharisan/stenup/readme.md

 ## Used Node Packages
 - vue-snotify: Show toast notifications
+- vue-loading-overlay: Show loading icon on full page or its container
+- simple-line-icons: Some icons for the admin panel
+- vue-chartjs: Build charts for dashboard
+- vuelidate: One of the most flexible validation packages for vue And of course unmissable common packages like vuex, vue-router...

 ## Notes
 - Default roles and permissions will be added when running RolesAndPermissionsSeeder.
-- There are 3 default roles: Administrator, Moderator, and Member and 4 default permissions: view users, create users, update users, delete users and view panel.
+- There are 3 default roles: ADMINISTRATOR, MODERATOR, and MEMBER
 - You can add new roles and adjust permissions in admin panel.
 - Use PermissionType when you want to create/edit permissions.
+Don't forget to build seeder to add then into database as well.
 - AccountSeeder can be used to create admin account.
 Password is hashed using bcrypt with 10 rounds.
 You can hash it here: https://bcrypt-generator.com/

 ## Installation